hale2024/Charity-Web3/README.md

 npm run dev

-Guys just modify the client/src directory components from the frontend
+Guys just modify the client/src directory components for the frontend